jwhurley1/qmk_firmware/keyboards/gmmk/pro/rev1/ansi/keymaps/jwhurley1/README.md

 | Ctrl+Encoder Press | Toggle Side LED on/off (default: off) |

 ## Other features

+- The keyboard lights will turn white when CAPS LOCK is enabled.
+- When modifying RGB_MATRIX colors while holding the FN key, the spacebar LED will show what the color will look like.

 | Holding FN + ...   | Action                                |
 |--------------------|---------------------------------------|